Table of Contents

 Declaration of Solvency

-Directors of a solvent company wishing to bring its business to an end must first declare that it can meet all its obligations for 12 months from the start of the process.
+Directors of a solvent company wishing to bring its business to an end must first declare that it can meet all its obligations in the next 12 months from the start of the process.
 In other words, they must be certain that all the company’s creditors will receive their money in full.
 They must accompany this declaration with a ‘statement of affairs’ that lists the company’s assets and liabilities.

 Passing a Special Resolution